tyholdren/bandmates_2.0/README.md

 - Create your own user profile to showcase your musical interests and abilities
 - Explore all artist profiles to determine which users you would like to partner with
-- Filter your matches based on instrument, genre, skill-level, location, etc...<br /><br />
+- Filter your matches based on instrument, genre, skill-level, location, etc...

 ## Who is this application for?

-Musicians who are searching for others to collaborate with in any capacity <br /><br />
+Musicians who are searching for others to collaborate with in any capacity

 ## How do I run this application?